uncenter/dotfiles/README.md

 ### `bash`

-For the configuration of  `bash`, you will need to create a symbolic alias:
+To configure `bash`, you will need to create a symbolic alias:

 ```bash
 ln -s ~/.config/bash/.bashrc ~
 ```

-I don't really use `bash` but I keep it around just in case.

 ## Other packages